Aubameyang avoids future question but Arteta optimistic Arsenal's FA Cup hero will stay | Goal.com

 Aubameyang avoids future question but Arteta optimistic Arsenal's FA Cup hero will stay

-Pierre-Emerick Aubameyang refused to be drawn on his future are netting a match-winning brace for Arsenal in the FA Cup final.
+Pierre-Emerick Aubameyang refused to be drawn on his future after netting a match-winning brace for Arsenal in the FA Cup final.

 The Gabonese striker underlined his value to the Gunners cause with two goals against Chelsea on Saturday.